PSoC USB UART: A Debugging Tool (Updated 2024)

 Almost There!

-The easiest way is to use Macintosh or Linux talk to your (no driver installs needed).
+The easiest way is to use Macintosh or Linux talk to your PSOC (no driver installs needed).
 (Note: **PSoC Creator 4.3 users read Note 2 below.**) If you must use Windows, keep reading….

 If you are using windows 10, the following applies:

-You need to look at the following link and follow the path(s) and instructions there.
-I do not use Windows 10 for the reasons specified in my first post.
-If the following link works for you, or if you have better instructions, please place a comment for this blog.
+If the following link works for you, use it.
+If you have better instructions, please place a comment for this blog.
 The following information at the link should work.
 If not, communicate with Cypress Community or tech support regarding USB drivers: https://community.cypress.com/message/57726#57726

 If you are running Windows 7, follow the following steps: